This section is for friends and family members who want to support someone they know who self-harms.

 Take care of yourself

-Finding out that someone you love and care about is self-harming can be a very shocking and upsetting experience.
-And supporting someone who is self-harming can be a long process with many ups and downs.
-It’s important to take care of yourself – this will help you to be able to stay involved for longer and avoid becoming unwell yourself.
-(See How to cope as a carer for more information.)
+Supporting someone who is self-harming can be a long process with many ups and downs.
+Taking care of yourself will enable you to stay involved for longer and to keep well.
+See How to cope as a carer for more information.

-- Try to have clear boundaries about how much and what sort of support you can offer.
+- having clear boundaries about how much and what sort of support you can offer

-- Get support for your own feelings.
-Lots of organisations offer information and support to people who are concerned about someone else's self-harm, or you may find it helpful to try a talking treatment if you are finding things difficult (see ‘Useful contacts’).
+- getting support and information for yourself – Young Minds offers support for parents, and Sane and Self-injury Support run support services for people concerned about someone else's mental health.
+You may find it helpful to try a talking treatment if you are finding things difficult.